ikeda042/CytoMatic4/Readme.md

 <p align="center">
 Fig.8-7 Re-plotted fluo. information for the cell.
 </p>

+There are also points(in green) that are projected onto the longer axis.
+(NOTE that the curvature of the cell axis is not taken account of.)

 The fluorescence information is normalized 0 to 1, then plotted with a colormap "inferno" as follows.